Rural Vietnamese mourn loved ones feared dead in back of British truck

 “We are here to pray for justice and peace, and for the victims of society.
 We pray for the 39 people who lost their lives on the way to the UK.
 They are people coming from central Vietnam, our land,” Nam said.

-Nam said families had told him they knew relatives were traveling to Britain at the time the container truck was been traveling, and had been unable to contact their loved ones.
+Nam said families had told him they knew relatives were traveling to Britain at the time the container truck was traveling, and had been unable to contact their loved ones.

 The British police officer in charge of identifying the victims, Detective Chief Inspector Martin Pasmore, said very few were carrying official identification and that he hoped to identify the dead through fingerprints, dental records and DNA, as well as photos from friends and relatives.